jackwillis/arduino/DistanceSensorGate/README.md

 ## Circuit Diagram
 ### **Breadboard Layout**
-📌 *The ultrasonic sensor plugs into the board and points away from the Arduino (towards the top of the screen, not into the screen as depicted).*
+📌 *The ultrasonic sensor plugs into the board and points away from the Arduino (towards the top of the screen, not into the screen as depicted).
+Also, the 9V battery should preferably plug into the barrel jack, not into the VIN pin.
+Or, you can power the system with USB-C.*
 ![Breadboard Layout](DistanceSensorGate_bb.png)

 ### **Schematic**